The 'lifer' dogs saved from death

 Meet the Cornwall 'lifer' dogs saved from death

-Dogs with behavioural problems face an uncertain future if their owners cannot look after them.

-The British Veterinary Association said some are put down even if they are healthy and there is no other option.

-But a handful of problem dogs have found a sanctuary at the Last Chance Hotel in Cornwall.
+But a handful of problem dogs facing being put down by other rescue centres have found a sanctuary at the Last Chance Hotel in Cornwall.

-The animals there are nurtured to socialise with other animals and humans instead of being destroyed.

 -